svzdvd/jdiff/README.txt

 System Requirements
 -------------------

-JDiff has been tested with all releases of Java since J2SE1.2.
+JDiff has been tested with all releases of Java since J2SE1.2 but releases of JDiff after 1.10.0 focus on JDK1.5.

 License
 -------